vectara/vectara-ingest/crawlers/CRAWLERS.md

 The S3 crawler indexes all content that's in a specified S3 bucket path.
 - `s3_path`: a valid S3 location where the files to index reside
 - `extensions`: list of file extensions to be included.
 If one of those extensions is '*' then all files would be crawled, disregarding any other extensions in that list.
+- `metadata_file`: an optional CSV file for metadata.
+Each row should have a `filename` column as key to match the file in the folder, and 1 or more additional columns used as metadata.
+This file should be in the same `s3_path` folder, but will be ignored for indexing purposes.

 ### Youtube crawler